microsoft/debug-adapter-protocol/specification.md

   id: number;

   /**
-   * A name of the thread.
+   * The name of the thread.
    */
   name: string;
 }